hhkaos/hhkaos.github.io/docs/digital-brain.md

 Welcome to my Digital Brain 🧠.

-If there is something that I have always disliked is creating content and resources and leaving them in a drawer, so I have decided to create this section to share resources that I have been creating for different reasons (helping acquaintances, my concerns, ventures, things that I want to share, etc.) with the community,
+**I have always disliked creating content and resources and leaving them in a drawer**, so I have decided to create this section to share resources that I have been creating for different reasons, like personal projects, helping friends, sharing things I enjoyed, etc.

-In this section, I will be [learning in public](https://www.swyx.io/learn-in-public), specifically, by sharing knowledge I get based on my experience, research, etc.

-Here you will find open resources that I'm building on my continuous learning path.
+This will probably take years, so I decided to create **[this issue to compile many of these resources](https://github.com/hhkaos/hhkaos.github.io/issues/1#issue-1701390134)** 📦.

-This is one of my ways of [learning in public](https://gist.github.com/sw-yx/70d3ab5e9b18ff2ebdddcf45cd74ca47), so feel free to take any of the resources, **they are licensed under [Creative Commons](http://creativecommons.org/licenses/by/4.0/)**.
+So, this is one of my ways of [learning in [public](https://gist.github.com/sw-yx/70d3ab5e9b18ff2ebdddcf45cd74ca47) and giving back to the community, so **feel free to take any of the resources, they are licensed under [Creative Commons](http://creativecommons.org/licenses/by/4.0/)**.

 :::info